Sreyasiv/Ecommerce-Follow-Along/README.md

 - Ensure data persistence by storing the updated user profile in the database.
 - Enhance user profiles with multiple addresses.

+## Milestone 23: Place Order & Address Selection

+### Overview

+In Milestone 23, we implemented the "Place Order" functionality in the frontend and defined the product schema for orders in the backend.
+This milestone helps in understanding how to handle order placement and address selection efficiently.

+### Features Implemented

+#### Frontend

+- Place Order Button: Added a button inside the cart page to initiate the order placement process.

+- Select Address Page: Created a new page to display all available addresses and allow users to select a delivery address.

+#### Backend

+- Order Schema: Defined a Mongoose schema to store order details.

+- Get Addresses Endpoint: Implemented an API endpoint to fetch all addresses       associated with a user.

+## Milestone 24: Order Confirmation Page

+### Overview

+In Milestone 24, we implemented the order confirmation page in the frontend, where users can review their order details before placing it.
+This milestone focuses on enhancing the user experience in the order placement process.

+### Features Implemented

+#### Frontend

+- Order Confirmation Page: Created a page to display the products being ordered.

+- Selected Address Display: Showcased the user's chosen delivery address.

+- Total Price Calculation: Displayed the total value of the cart.

+- Final Place Order Button: Added a button at the bottom to confirm and place the order.